 The new shape Nissan Micra was introduced at the beginning of 2011 and is Nissan's first 'world car'.
 That means that cars sold in India, Mexico and China will be almost identical to cars sold all over Europe.
 That allows for a lower price-tag but critics suggest the styling has suffered, as has the interior quality.
 It is available with a choice of two 1.2-litre petrol engines - the DIG-S version is fitted with a supercharger, which gives a good balance of performance and economy.

-Sister car to the Navara, Nissan's Pathfinder is based on a tough and dependable ladder chassis, and is designed to offer true go-anywhere ability.
-It's built as a rival for the Mitsubishi Shogun and Toyota Land Cruiser, and the Pathfinder's forte is its impressive off-road capability and ability to tow heavy loads.
-If you can live without ultimate luxury, the Pathfinder offers a seven-seat interior with almost as much space as a Land Rover Discovery.
-Like the Navara, the Pathfinder is a decent cruiser, with surprisingly little wind noise, despite its boxy shape.
-There are two engines to choose from, with the 3.0-litre diesel offering more power and smoother running than the 2.5-litre diesel.
+Sister car to the Nissan Navara, The Nissan Pathfinder is based on a tough and dependable ladder chassis, and is designed to offer true go-anywhere ability.
+It's built as a rival for the Mitsubishi Shogun and Toyota Land Cruiser, and the Nissan Pathfinder's forte is its impressive off-road capability and ability to tow heavy loads.
+If you can live without ultimate luxury, the Nissan Pathfinder offers a seven-seat interior with almost as much space as a Land Rover Discovery.
+Like the Nissan Navara, the Nissan Pathfinder is a decent cruiser, with surprisingly little wind noise, despite its boxy shape.
+Only a 2.5-litre diesel is currently available.